MikenzieAlasca/F21-1010/lab/lab-05/Lab-05.raw.md

 Output Example:  aaugguaaa

 Implements a test that verifies that this works.
-Call the function `conv_t_to_u` This program is an intermediate step.
-We won't actually call this in the main program.
-Put it into the file `conv_t_to_u.py`.
+Call the function `conv_t_to_u` Put it into the file `conv_t_to_u.py`.

 Use the `example-conv_t_to_u.py` as a starting point.